Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Algorithm

 \subsection{Bounding Probabilities}

-Our \ProbBounds{} algorithm for deriving and refining bounds on a probability is described in detail in \cref{algo:bound-prob} and illustrated in \cref{fig:probability-bounds-illustration}. \ProbBounds{} is a massively parallel input-splitting branch and bound procedure that leverages a bound propagation algorithm for non-probabilistic neural network verification (\ComputeBounds{}).
-Since we only consider a single probability~\(p_i\) as in \cref{eqn:pvp} in this section, we denote this probability as~\(p = \pterm\).
+Our \ProbBounds{} algorithm for deriving and refining bounds on a probability is described in detail in \cref{algo:bound-prob} and illustrated in \cref{fig:probability-bounds-illustration}. \ProbBounds{} is a massively parallel input-splitting branch and bound algorithm~\cite{BunelLuTurkaslanEtAl2020,WangPeiWhitehouseEtAl2018b,XuShiZhangEtAl2020b} that leverages a bound propagation algorithm for non-probabilistic neural network verification (\ComputeBounds{}).
+Since we only consider a single probability in this section, we denote this probability as~\(p = \pterm\).

 \ProbBounds{} receives~\(p\) and a \emph{batch size}~\(N \in \Nats\) as input.
 The algorithm iteratively computes~\(\ell^{(t)}, u^{(t)} \in [0, 1]\), such that~\(\ell^{(t)} \leq \ell^{(t')} \leq p \leq u^{(t')} \leq u^{(t)}\),~\(\forall t, t' \in \Nats, t' \geq t\).
 The following sections describe each step of \ProbBounds{} in detail.